ObiWanBonobi/Bone-Fracture-Detection/README.md

 **Summary :**
 - The client is interested in conducting a study to visually differentiate a unfractured bone from one with a fracture.
-- The client is interested in a dashboard that predicts if a bone is fractured or not with a 97% accuracy.
+- The client is interested in a dashboard that predicts if a bone is fractured or not.
+- The client would like the dashboard to predict if a bone is healthy or fractured with a 97% accuracy.

 [Back to Top](#content)